 - With a hand or stand mixer, whip egg whites until stiff peaks form, then gently fold into the mascarpone mixture.

-- Spoon half of the soaked lady fingers between 8 ramekins, then top with a layer of the mascarpone mixture.
+- Spoon half of the soaked ladyfingers between small glasses (mine were about 5 ounces each), then top with a layer of the mascarpone mixture.
 Add a second layer of the soaked lady fingers and top with more mascarpone mixture Smooth tops.
 Cover each with a dusting of cocoa powder.
 Refrigerate for at least 3 hours before serving.